Citation for this page in APA citation style. Close

 "as soon as definite knowledge concerning any subject becomes possible, this subject ceases to be called philosophy, and becomes a separate science...while those only to which, at present, no definite answer can be given, remain to form the residue which is called philosophy."

-But in order to remain philosophy, interested philosophers must examine our proposed information-based solutions and evaluate them as part of the philosophical dialogue.
+In order for problems to remain to remain philosophical, interested philosophers should consider our proposed information-based solutions as part of the philosophical dialogue.

 Among the proposed solutions to classic philosophical problems are: